+Executive Director of Corporate Services The Executive Director of Corporate Services has the strategic responsibility for ensuring legal compliance with EDI in employment and oversees compliance with the employment aspects of this Policy.
 Director of Customer Experience and Insight The Director of Customer Experience and Insight has the strategic responsibility for overseeing the implementation of this policy, as well as providing compliance assurance to the HACC.
 Head of People The Head of People has responsibility for ensuring legal compliance with EDI in employment and the implementation and monitoring of the employment aspects of this policy.
 Heads of Service All heads of service are responsible for implementing this policy in their service area, ensuring all customer facing services and related policies and procedures are compliant with this policy, including the actioning of recommendations from EVA's.
 Customer Experience Manager The Customer Experience Manager has responsibility for the overall implementation and monitoring of this policy and for managing the programme of EVA's.
 All managers All managers are responsible for ensuring they and their teams apply this policy in their day-to-day work.
 Employees All employees are responsible for applying this policy in their day-to-day work.
-Contractors (Mears Ltd) The partner contractor and its sub-contractors.
+Contractors (Mears Ltd) The partner contractor and its sub- contractors.

-7.2 This policy will be communicated to employees via our intranet.
-Those responsible for implementing the policy will where required receive appropriate training, advice, and/or guidance.
+9.2 This policy will be communicated to our customers via our website and employees via the intranet.
+Those responsible for implementing the policy will be required to formally accept and confirm understanding of the policy and will where required receive appropriate training, advice, and/or guidance.